nguyenpham/FelicityEgtb/docs/BoardIndex.md

 Horizontal flip
 ---------------
-For Pawn-endgame we will use horizontal flip to make sure the strong King is always on the left side with indexed from 0 to 31 (32 numbers)
+For Pawn-endgame we will use a horizontal flip to make sure the strong King is always on the left side with indexed from 0 to 31 (32 numbers)

 King combinations
 -----------------
 In 8-fold symmetry as above, two Kings create a range = 10 * 64 = 640.
-We may reduce furthere by combining them, considering that they should be not overlapped nor close (attackable) each other.
+We may reduce further by combining them, considering that they should be not overlapped nor close (attackable) to each other.
 The size of their index space now is 564.

 Similar pieces
 --------------
-From two similar pieces, say two white Rooks, could combine, swape their positions to recude their index spaces.
+Similar pieces, say two white Rooks, could combine, and swape their positions to reduce their index spaces.

-For example, for two similar pieces, if we calculate in the simple way, their range is 64 * 64 = 4096.
-When combining, their range is 2016, half only.
+For example, for two similar pieces, when using the simple way, their range is 64 * 64 = 4096.
+When combined, their range is 2016, half size only.

 2. Xiangqi and Jeiqi symmetries